mwittig/thing-it-node/README.md

 which will install **[thing-it-node]** in your global **/node_modules** directory and makes it available via the command line program **tin**.

-Depending on the access right settings on your file system you may need to do
+Note, that depending on the access right settings on your file system you may need to invoke

 ```
 sudo npm -g install thing-it-node